GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 During a game, the server will automatically synchronize the game variables and the scene variables between players.
 This is particularly useful to have a single source of truth for the game state, and to avoid having to synchronize everything manually.

-If you want to make sure that everyone has the same information about a game state, then you can use the game and scene variables.
-For example, you can use the game variables to store which level is being played, which random seed is used for the level generation, which scene is currently active, etc.
+If you want to make sure that everyone has the same information about a game state, then you can use the game and scene variables: a score multiplier, the difficulty level, etc...

 !!! note

     It means that if a player tries to cheat by modifying the game variables or wrongly change a variable because of a network issue, the server will automatically send again the correct value to the player.

-On the other side, if you want an information to be shared by a specific player to everyone, you can use behaviors or object variables of an object their own, as they will be synchronized between players.
-For instance, you can use the variables of a player character to store the score of the player, use the Health behavior to handle the health of the players, another behavior or variable can store the number of bullets left, etc...
-Variables and behaviors will be automatically synchronized between players.

 ## Common patterns and things to look out for